 A favorite among both locals and visitors to Toronto, Kensington Market is a place you can visit again and again, always finding something new to explore down side streets, graffitied alleys and in the ever-changing array of shops housed in old Victorian homes.

 A visit to Kensington Market can feel overwhelming when you first arrive, but once you get into the flow of the neighborhood it’s easy to spend hours here.
 Whether you’ve never been or just need a refresher, here’s everything you need to know about visiting Toronto’s Kensington Market.

 History of the Market

 The area that is currently Kensington Market was first developed in 1815 by George Taylor Denison.
 The Denison estate was divided into plots and during the 1880s, Irish, British and Scottish immigrants built houses on the property.
 In the early 20th century, Kensington saw an influx of Jewish immigrants, mostly from Russia and eastern and south-central Europe.
 The district was then known as the Jewish Market.
 Beginning in the 1950s and 60s, Kensington Market immigrants from countries around the world made the district even more diverse — a tradition that has continued over the years.

 The market has managed to stave off gentrification to a certain extent, maintaining its unique personality and making it one of the city’s top attractions.

 Location and When to Visit

-Kensington Market is located to the west of the downtown region of the city and the area is bordered by Bathurst Street, Dundas Street, College Street, and Spadina Avenue and spreads out over a few other streets, centred along Augusta, Baldwin and Kensington.
-The area is easily accessed by public transit
+Kensington Market is located to the west of the downtown region of the city and the area is bordered by Bathurst Street, Dundas Street, College Street, and Spadina Avenue and spreads out over a few other streets, centered along Augusta, Baldwin and Kensington.
+The area is easily accessed by public transit.